joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 * "What implications does this new thing have for our future?"
 * "Who wins and who loses because of this new thing?"

 If you want a very thoughtful, evenhanded answer to questions like those, you'll pay an analyst or pay to subscribe to a publication like Ben Thompson's Stratechery.
 And if you instead donate your clicks and ad views in exchange for answers to those questions, you'll tend to get overhyped, over-generalized, overstated answers in the form of what most press delivers.
 This drives the first part of the Gartner Hype Cycle, where the hype far exceeds what's realistic for this new piece of technology.

 That phase doesn't last forever.
 At some point--about the time the tech is trying to cross the chasm so the Early Majority can begin integrating it--the hype flips and becomes pessimism.
 Gartner calls this the Trough of Disillusionment.
 Again, the part of the press with an ad-based revenue model is eager to help push things further towards an extreme yet again, except this time to a negative extreme.
 Remember, they are serving a human need to feel safe by knowing about threats.

-Except this time, the threat is understood by the press's answer to these implied questions:
+This time, the threat is understood by the press's answer to these implied questions:

 * "Who is totally screwed if they made a mistake by jumping on the wrong tech bandwagon?"
 * "What implications does the shortcomings of this new new thing have for our future?"